SuperOfficeDocs/superoffice-docs/user-guide/en/howto/export-archives.md

 ## Export a section tab

 1. Select the records you want to export, and click the ![icon][img2] **Export** button.
-If you select no records, all of them will be exported.
+If you select no records, all will be exported.
 2. Microsoft Excel opens with the specified records entered into a new spreadsheet.
 3. Save the spreadsheet wherever you want.